 Conditions of Divorce:

-After divorce she has to spend period of three months in iddat. but if she is pregnant in that case her iddah ends at delivery.
-During the period of iddat she may live in the home of her husband but they have to sleep in separate room.
+After divorce, she has to spend a period of three months in iddat. but if she is pregnant in that case her iddah ends at delivery.
+During the period of iddat, she may live in the home of her husband but they have to sleep in a separate room.
 This period is allowed for reconciliation because some decisions may be taken in haste.